It has rained every day this week. English winter.

 Absentmindedly Mother would give him first dollop, and very often a second and as soon as he got it he swallowed it whole, not using his teeth at all.
 ‘More please, I’ve finished’ – the bare plate proved it, so he got the pot-scrapings too.
 Many the race I’ve lost to him thus, being just that second slower.

-Lee, whose other autobiographical essays are being republished with flurry, is most well-known for Cider with Rosie which has never gone out of print since 1959.
+Lee, whose other autobiographical essays are being republished with flurry, is most well-known for Cider with Rosie which has not gone out of print since 1959.

 When the drain blocked up, as it did in an instant, the floods poured into our kitchen – and as there was no back door to let them out again I felt it was natural at the time that we should drown.